 A whole section can be moved to another location on the form by dragging and dropping, just like a field.

 Fig 6 - Moving sections

-You can Delete a section by hovering over the end of the block and a Delete icon will appear, this will remove the whole section and place any fields that were in it into the Available Fields box.
-If you use the Pencil icon this will open up the Add/Edit form where you can adjust the Section Title or number of Columns - this can be done to all existing sections.
+You can Delete a section by hovering over the end of the block, where a Delete icon will appear.
+This will remove the whole section and place any fields that were in it into the Available Fields box.
+If you use the Pencil icon this will open up the Add/Edit form, where you can adjust the Section Title or number of Columns - this can be done to all existing sections.

 Fig 7 - Editing a section

 The Available fields area is the place where all the fields that are not used on a form are stored.

 If you wish to remove a field from a form, then drag and drop it to this section.
 Fields can be drag and dropped back on the form if required.